MiriamNussbacher/menu-app/README.md

 - **Display Members**: Fetches and displays a list of all members from the server.
 - **View Hierarchy**: Displays the full hierarchy of a selected member, up to the root member.
-- **Caching**: Data is cached using React Query to minimize redundant network requests.
+- **Caching**: Data is cached using React Query to minimize network requests.

 ### Steps